ishan9220/kickstarter-analysis/README.md

 Addition of stacked graph which shows success, failure and canceled campaigns over years can inform us better of which years were the most successful in term of funding.

-Deliverable 3 Requirements
-Structure, Organization, and Formatting (8 points)
-The written analysis has the following structure, organization, and formatting:

-There is a title, and there are multiple paragraphs (2 pt).
-Each paragraph has a heading (2 pt).
-There are subheadings to break up text (2 pt).
-Links are working, and images are correct and displayed where appropriate (2 pt).

-The written analysis has the following:

-Overview of Project
-The purpose and background are well defined (2 pt).
-Analysis and Challenges
-The overview of the analysis is well described with screenshots (2 pt).
-Challenges or difficulties that were encountered, and how they were overcome, are well explained.
-If there were no difficulties, describe any possible challenges or difficulties that could be encountered (2 pt).
-Results
-Two conclusions are made about the Theater Outcomes by Launch Date (2 pt).
-One conclusion is made about the Outcomes based on Goals (2 pt).
-There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs (2 pt).